 Metal Heart With Wings

 I’ll list a few items I spotted on my last visit to the market which will give you an idea of what to expect.
 Brown glass and transparent apothecary-style bottles were plentiful.
 Some looked original while others are reproductions.
-A few were labelled with pharmaceutical sounding names and I have no clue what they meant.
+A few were labelled with pharmaceutical sounding names, and I have no clue what they meant.
 These apothecary bottles are great for adding decorative interest in your bathroom.

 Vintage cameras from Polaroids to folding varieties can be found.
 These are of interest to photography enthusiasts and anyone wanting to a beautiful object to exhibit on a shelf in their study.